Thursday, December 30, 2010

 JESUS WAS BEATEN,SCOURGED, CRUCIFIED, DIED, BURIED, DESCENDED INTO HELL, RAISED FROM THE DEAD, APPEARED TO MANY, ASCENDED INTO HEAVEN, SITS AT THE RIGHT HAND OF GOD, THE FATHER, ALMIGHTY.
 FROM THERE HE WILL JUDGE THE LIVING & THE DEAD.

-criminals, one on the right and the other on the left.
+33 When they came to the place called The Skull, there they crucified Him and thecriminals, one on the right and the other on the left.

 34 But Jesus was saying, "Father, forgive them; for they do not know what they are